micahflee/discord-analysis/README.md

 A tool to search Discord JSON files for keywords, and showing you specific messages that include those keywords, as well as the channels they're in.

+Note: This tool was developed in 2017 for a specific journalism project.
+It's no longer under development.

 ## Getting started

 Install dependencies: